Gravitational matter-antimatter impact interactions: Introduction

-Arguments for matter-antimatter repulsion are presented, among others, by \citet{Cab10}, \citet{Vil11,Vil13,Vil15}, \citet{Haj20a}, \citet{HajWal}, \citet{Chaetal21}. \citet{Sch79} considered ``antigravity'' as well as ``antigravitons''.\footnote{The name ``Graviton'' has probably been coined 1934 by D.\,I.~Blokhintsev and F.\,M.~Gal'perin \citep{Rov00}.} There seem to be indications that the gravitational interaction between matter and antimatter is repulsive, if antimatter is transformed matter without violating the Charge, Parity, and Time theorem (CPT)\footnote{A proof of this theorem has been given by \citet{Lue57}.}.
-No experimental violation of CPT has been observed in the matter-dominated Universe \citep[cf.][]{NieGol}.
-The repulsion could, according to some proposals, account for the accelerated expansion of the Universe.
-In any case, antimatter and antimatter are attractive. \citet{NieGol} state that the CPT theorem does not determine the attraction or repulsion between matter and antimatter.
+No experimental violation of the Charge, Parity, and Time theorem (CPT)\footnote{A proof of this theorem has been given by G. \citet{Lue57}.} has been observed in the matter-dominated Universe, cf. \citet{NieGol}, who also state that the CPT theorem does not determine the attraction or repulsion between matter and antimatter.
 Therefore, a violation of the principle of equivalence is not excluded by CPT.
 The invariance of the CPT theorem is now also experimentally tested with antibaryons \citep{Ahmetal17,Bor22}.

-The Weak Equivalence Principle (WEP) \citep{Ein11,Ein16} has been experimentally confirmed many times with matter particles \citep[cf., e.g.][]{Eoeetal,Goo61,NieGol,Touetal19}.
-The planned experiments with antihydrogen will, therefore, be of great importance to show, whether or not WEP is valid for antimatter \citep{Amsetal21,Chaetal21}.
+The Weak Equivalence Principle (WEP) \citep{Ein11,Ein16} has been experimentally confirmed many times with matter particles \cite[cf., e.g.][]{Eoeetal,Goo61,NieGol,Touetal19}.
+The planned experiments with antihydrogen will be of great importance to show, whether or not WEP is valid for antimatter in a matter environment \citep{Amsetal21,Chaetal21}.

 Another question in relation to matter and antimatter is whether the observed asymmetry is present in the complete Universe or if this is only a local aspect.
 In line with Dirac's suggestion, proposals are presented that assume a symmetric creation of the Universe.
-They are discussed, for instance, by \citet{Gol56,Sak66,Klein01,Vil13,WillJung,Haj20b}.
+They are discussed, for instance, by \citet{Gol56,Sak66,Klein01,Vil13,WillJung}, and \citet{Haj20b}.
 The separation of the matter and antimatter could be achieved, when small density inhomogeneities are enlarged by gravitational instabilities. \citet{Gol56} speculated that the statistical fluctuations might have produced galaxies and ``antigalaxies''.

-\citet{Haj20a} summarized three repulsion models (in all models matter attracts matter and there is repulsion between matter and antimatter.
-Matter-antimatter attraction is, however, also possible without CPT violation.):